-The water and all your wastes flow through pipes into an extensive underground system that flows into bigger pipes and bigger ones, as household pipes join them from all over the city.
-Then all the sewage flows into a massive, centralized treatment plant that filters out contaminants and treats the remainder with chemicals prior to sending it out to "leach fields" to sink slowly into the earth.
+The flush water and all your wastes flow through pipes into an extensive underground system that flows into bigger pipes and bigger ones, as household pipes join them from all over the city.
+Then all the sewage flows into a massive, centralized treatment plant that filters out contaminants, and treats the remainder with chemicals prior to sending it out to "leach fields" to sink slowly into the earth.

 No need for an extended, underground piping system spidering across the city, or a huge, billion dollar treatment plant.
 No need, either, for the ongoing millions of dollars spent on chemicals to destroy what was once a valuable potential soil additive.

-Types of Compost or Eco-Toilets
+Types of Composting or Eco-Toilets

 There are a wide variety of eco-toilets being manufactured today or being created by do it yourselfers (DIY).
 Most of them use one of four main methods:

-Self-contained - where the toilet and composting container are one unit, with a removable tray that can be emptied onto an outdoor compost pile when full.
+Self-contained—where the toilet and composting container are one unit, with a removable tray that can be emptied onto an outdoor compost pile when full.

-Remote - where the toilet is located separately from the composting site.
+Remote—where the toilet is located separately from the composting site.
 This is sometimes an open-air system, planted with trees and nettles around it that use the compost, so there is no container that needs emptying.

-Continual process - where waste is composted slowly in a single container, and compost is harvested from the bottom on an ongoing basis.
+Continual process—where waste is composted slowly in a single container, and compost is harvested from the bottom on an ongoing basis.

 More recent designs actually separate liquids from solids as you deposit them.
 The liquids go into a separate collection system, where they are diluted with water and can be used immediately to fertilize the soil.
 The solids drop into the eco-bin, where they are cooked to kill pathogens (desiccated), or mixed with a composting material like sawdust, which heats up during the microbial ingestion and also kills pathogens . . . just slower than the desiccator kind.

-Benefits of Compost Toilets
+Benefits of Composting Toilets

 There are several benefits to installing dry toilets, in addition to reducing the amount of water used:

-- Provides good fertilizer for the landscape - With these toilets it's an easy thing to convert body wastes to fertilizer.
+- Provides good fertilizer for the landscape.
+With these toilets it's an easy thing to convert body wastes to fertilizer.

-- Reduces demand on your town's water supply system - Doesn't use water, which means there's more available for others who need it, and less to transport long distances.
+- Reduces demand on your town's water supply system.
+Doesn't use water, which means there's more available for others who need it, and less to transport long distances.

-- Supplements any greywater system you install - no need to modify your greywater system to supply water for flushing.
-You can send all of it out to the yard.
+- Supplements any grey water system you install.
+No need to modify your grey water system to supply water for flushing—you can send all of it out to the yard.

-Reduces groundwater contamination - No septic systems or sewage pipelines to leak raw, contaminated sewage into the ground.
+Reduces groundwater contamination.
+No septic systems or sewage pipelines to leak raw, contaminated sewage into the ground.

-Saves cities and counties money - No need for installation of septic tanks or costly sewage treatment plants.
+Saves cities and counties money.
+No need for installation of septic tanks or costly sewage treatment plants.

-No mosquitoes or smells - Compost containers are closed, dry systems not useful to mosquitoes for breeding or the bacteria that create the odors.
+No mosquitoes or smells.
+Compost containers are closed, dry systems not useful to mosquitoes for breeding or the bacteria that create the odors.

 Sweden is using compost toilets in roadside facilities, and the U.S. and U.K. are both using them in national parks, where there are not enough water or septic tanks to use the more common wet toilets.

-Pit Toilets & Smell
+Pit Toilets and Smells

-A Sustainable Bathroom Includes a Compost Toilet
+A Fully Sustainable Bathroom Includes a Composting Toilet

 "Contrary to popular opinion, compost toilets can be very clean and do not smell."